see ANNE BlOUNT

 ISABEL LISTER (d.1555+)

 Isabel Lister was the daughter of Richard Lister or Lyster of Rowton, Shropshire (d.1505+) and Agnes Fitzherbert.
-She married, as his second wife, Thomas Bromley of Eyton-upon-Severn, Wroxeter, and Shrewsbury, Shropshire (d.
-May 15, 1555), later chief justice of the king’s bench.
+Some accounts give her name as Mabel.
+She married Thomas Bromley of Eyton-upon-Severn, Wroxeter, and Shrewsbury, Shropshire (d.
+May 15, 1555), later chief justice of the king’s bench, as his second wife.
 They had one child, Margaret (1521-August 10, 1598).
-Portrait: effigy on tomb in Wroxeter, although many accounts give her name as Mabel.
+Portrait: effigy on tomb in Wroxeter.

 see ISABEL SHERLEY